romainl/idiomatic-vimrc/README.md

       " up each time you reload your vimrc. autocmd!

-      " These autocommands are fired after the filetype of a buffer is defined to " `foo`.
-Don't forget to use `setlocal` (for options) and `<buffer>` " (for mappings) to prevent your settings to leak in other buffers with " a different filetype.
-      autocmd FileType foo setlocal bar=baz
-      autocmd FileType foo nnoremap <buffer> <key> :command<CR>

-      " This autocmd calls `MyFunction()` everytime Vim tries to create/edit " a buffer tied to a file in /`path/to/project/**/`. autocmd BufNew,BufEnter /path/to/project/**/* call MyFunction()
+      " This autocmd calls the fictitious `MyFunction()` everytime Vim tries to " create/edit a buffer tied to a file in /`path/to/project/**/`. autocmd BufNew,BufEnter /path/to/project/**/* call MyFunction()
     augroup END